Luciano Pavarotti: Career: 1980s–1990s

 At the beginning of the 1980s, he set up The Pavarotti International Voice Competition for young singers, performing with the winners in 1982 in excerpts of La bohème and L'elisir d'amore.
 The second competition, in 1986, staged excerpts of La bohème and Un ballo in maschera.
 To celebrate the 25th anniversary of his career, he brought the winners of the competition to Italy for gala performances of La bohème in Modena and Genoa, and then to China where they staged performances of La bohème in Beijing (Peking).
-To conclude the visit, Pavarotti performed the inaugural concert in the Great Hall of the People before 10,000 people, receiving a standing ovation for nine effortless high Cs.
+To conclude the visit, Pavarotti performed the inaugural concert in the Great Hall of the People before 10,000 people, receiving a standing ovation for nine high Cs.
 The third competition in 1989 again staged performances of L'elisir d'amore and Un ballo in maschera.
 The winners of the fifth competition accompanied Pavarotti in performances in Philadelphia in 1997.

 In the mid-1980s, Pavarotti returned to two opera houses that had provided him with important breakthroughs, the Vienna State Opera and La Scala.
 Vienna saw Pavarotti as Rodolfo in La bohème with Carlos Kleiber conducting and again Mirella Freni was Mimi; as Nemorino in L'elisir d'amore; as Radames in Aida conducted by Lorin Maazel; as Rodolfo in Luisa Miller; and as Gustavo in Un ballo in maschera conducted by Claudio Abbado.
 In 1996, Pavarotti appeared for the last time at the Staatsoper in Andrea Chénier.
 Throughout the 1980s and 90s, promoters Tibor Rudas and Harvey Goldsmith booked Pavarotti into increasingly larger venues.

 In 1985, Pavarotti sang Radames at La Scala opposite Maria Chiara in a Luca Ronconi production conducted by Maazel, recorded on video.
 His performance of the aria "Celeste Aida" received a two-minute ovation on the opening night.
 He was reunited with Mirella Freni for the San Francisco Opera production of La bohème in 1988, also recorded on video.
 In 1992, La Scala saw Pavarotti in a new Zeffirelli production of Don Carlos, conducted by Riccardo Muti.
-Pavarotti's performance was heavily criticised by some observers and booed by parts of the audience.